-FORM 10-Q ------------- -------------
+FORM 10-Q

-(Mark One) X • 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to 3-126751 on File Number) LAZARD ( GROUP LLC ant as specified in its charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 51-0278097 (I.R.S.
-Employer Identification No.) New Yor xefeller Plaza rk, NY 10020 cipal executive offices) Registrant's telephon ne number: (212) 632-6000 during Indicate by check mark whether the Registrant (1) has filed all reports rethe preceding 12 months (or for such shorter period that the Registrant values for the past 90 days.
-Yes $\boxtimes$ No $\square$ equired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 was required to file such reports), and (2) has been subject to such filing to be si ally and posted on its corporate Website, if any, every Interactive Data File required of this chapter) during the preceding 12 months (or for such shorter period that the Indicate by check mark whether the Registrant is a large accelerated file initions of "large accelerated filer," "accelerated filer," and "smaller rep r, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See orting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer $\square$ Smaller reporting company $\square$ ] indicate by check mark whether the Registrant is a shell company (as de fined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$ outstan re 126,686,338 common membership interests and two managing member interests
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2010

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+(Commission File Number)

+LAZARD LTD

+(Exact name of registrant as specified in its charter)

+Bermuda (State or Other Jurisdiction of Incorporation or Organization) 98-0437848 (I.R.S.
+Employer Identification No.)

+Clarendon House 2 Church Street Hamilton HM11, Bermuda (Address of principal executive offices)

+Registrant's telephone number: (441) 295-1422

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆

+Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer $\boxtimes$ Non-accelerated filer $\square$

+Accelerated filer $\square$ Smaller reporting company $\square$

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of July 26, 2010, there were 112,811,659 shares of the Registrant's Class A common stock (including 3,825,124 shares held by a subsidiary) and one share of the Registrant's Class B common stock outstanding.

+Table of Contents